fadhlanzaky/daily-prayer-notification/README.md

 - run the app `python main.py `

 ## Configuration
-configurations are stored in config.ini
+Configurations are stored in config.ini
 ```ini
     [LOCATION]
     # set the location to your current location (e.g. Jakarta)